 The vast majority of regulatory affairs professionals transition into the field after spending several years working in a laboratory or elsewhere at a scientific company.
 Nearly all of them have at least a bachelor’s degree in a life or clinical science field, and the majority have some graduate school and/or a graduate degree.
 They average seven years of professional experience before moving into this field.
 Recently, some people with business degrees have pursued careers in regulatory affairs.

-A growing number of universities are offering certificates, Master’s degrees, and Ph.D. degrees in regulatory affairs (see here for a list).
+A growing number of universities are offering certificates, Master’s degrees, and Ph.D. degrees in regulatory affairs.

 Regulatory Affairs Certification (RAC) can be obtained by passing a written test, specific to the geographic area (e.g., United States, European Union, Canada).
 The test is offered by the Regulatory Affairs Professional Society (RAPS) and is especially valuable for scientists at early and midcareer stages, but it is not required for positions in this field.